Will AI Replace Network Engineers? Not Quite, But Your Job Is Changing Fast

 Your Network Is Getting Smarter -- Should You Worry?

-The short answer is no. But the longer answer is more nuanced, and it matters for your career planning.
+The short answer is no. But the longer answer is more nuanced, and it matters enormously for your career planning over the next five years.

-According to our analysis based on the Anthropic Labor Market Impact Report, network engineers currently face an overall AI exposure of 48% with an automation risk of just 22%.
-By 2028, exposure is projected to climb to 67%, but automation risk stays at a manageable 38%.
+According to our analysis based on the Anthropic Labor Market Impact Report, network engineers currently face an overall AI exposure of 48% [Fact] with an automation risk of just 22% [Fact].
+By 2028, exposure is projected to climb to 67% [Estimate], but automation risk stays at a manageable 38% [Estimate].
 The gap between those two numbers tells the real story: AI is deeply involved in your work, but it is augmenting you rather than replacing you.

-The most automated task for network engineers is configuring and maintaining network device settings, sitting at 65% automation.
+The most automated task for network engineers is configuring and maintaining network device settings, sitting at 65% automation [Fact].
 Tools like Cisco DNA Center, Juniper Mist AI, and open-source platforms like Ansible with AI extensions can push configuration changes across thousands of devices in minutes.
 What used to take a team days of manual CLI work now happens with a few clicks.
+Network change windows that historically required overnight maintenance can now be executed during business hours with rollback safety nets baked into the automation.

-Network monitoring and performance analysis follows at 60% automation.
+Network monitoring and performance analysis follows at 60% automation [Fact].
 AI-driven observability platforms like Datadog, ThousandEyes, and SolarWinds can detect anomalies, correlate events across the stack, and alert engineers before users even notice a problem.
+The pattern recognition that experienced engineers used to perform mentally -- noticing that a spike in retransmits often precedes a circuit failure -- is now executed continuously by machine learning models trained on billions of network events.

-But here is where it gets interesting.
-Designing network architecture for new deployments sits at only 35% automation.
+Here is where it gets interesting.
+Designing network architecture for new deployments sits at only 35% automation [Fact].
 This is the kind of work that requires understanding business requirements, growth projections, budget constraints, and the messy reality of legacy systems that refuse to die gracefully.
-AI can suggest reference architectures, but it cannot negotiate with stakeholders about why the company needs to spend $2 million on a network refresh.
+AI can suggest reference architectures, but it cannot negotiate with stakeholders about why the company needs to spend two million dollars on a network refresh.

-Troubleshooting complex multi-vendor network failures is even harder to automate at 30%.
+Troubleshooting complex multi-vendor network failures is even harder to automate at 30% [Fact].
 When a production network goes down at 2 AM and the problem involves an interaction between three vendors' equipment, a misconfigured BGP policy, and a fiber cut nobody documented, that is where human expertise and creative problem-solving earn their keep.
+AI tools can suggest probable causes, but the actual diagnostic narrative -- "let me check if anyone deployed a change to the firewall yesterday" -- still requires institutional knowledge that no model can hold.

 The shift to cloud and software-defined networking (SDN) is actually changing the nature of network engineering faster than AI alone.
 Network engineers who can work with cloud-native architectures, Kubernetes networking, and infrastructure-as-code tools like Terraform are positioning themselves at the intersection of networking and DevOps, a space where demand is growing rapidly.

-The BLS projects 7% growth for network-related roles through 2034, with approximately 45,000 new positions expected.
+The BLS projects 7% growth for network-related roles through 2034 [Fact], with approximately 45,000 new positions expected.
 This is slightly above the national average, reflecting steady demand even as automation reshapes the role.
+But the composition of those new jobs is what matters.
+Traditional on-premise networking roles are shrinking, while cloud network architect, SD-WAN engineer, and network automation specialist roles are growing at double-digit annual rates [Estimate].

 What to Do About It